cerenrana/axa-ai-policy-recommender/frontend/README.md

 # AXA AI Policy Frontend

-This is the frontend for the AXA AI policy recommender app.
+This is the frontend React app for the AXA AI policy recommender.